ubinfie/ubinfie.github.io/_posts/2024-08-16-debugging-bioconda-build-quickguide.md

    /opt/conda/conda-bld/<tool/package-name>_<random-numbers>/work
    ```

+## It's still not working!

 If none of this solves your issue, we can ask for help from the Bioconda community by opening a Pull Request and leaving a comment pinging @bioconda/\<team\> (replacing '\<team\>' with the respective one from the list that should come up).

+Once everything is solved, you can proceed with the last three sections in the [part one of this guide](adding-to-bioconda-quickguide#opening-the-pull-request), to open the Pull Request and get a review.

+## Conclusion

+In this third and final part of this guide, we given you enough pointers on how debug a Bioconda recipe build both using `conda-build` and `bioconda-utils` approaches.

+As with all bioinformatics and software development in general, things rarely just 'work' straight out of the box.
+My three biggest points of advice:

+- Always copy and paste from other similar tools or packages on the Bioconda recipes repository.
+- Take the time to read through the whole log messages (sometimes you can find critical clues hidden amongst the verbose information).
+- Take the time to go step by step trying to follow exactly what Bioconda is doing within `bioconda-utils`.

+I found by taking the time, I very quickly learnt common issues and how to solve them.

+Worst comes to worst, you can always ask the very friendly Bioconda team on the [Bioconda gitter/matrix channel](https://gitter.im/bioconda/Lobby).